nikhilbaliyan72/INTERACTIVE-QUIZ-APPLICATION/README.md

 For learners, the review section is a real highlight.
 You can go back, check your mistakes, and understand where you went wrong.
 This makes the app more than just a game—it becomes a genuine toolfor self-improvement.
 Teachers and trainers can even use it as a modern way to engage students and track progress.

+And since the app is available on mobile and desktop, you can literally learn anytime, anywhere.
+Whether you’re commuting, waiting in line, or relaxing at home, a quick quiz session can make your free time both fun and productive

 ##OUTPUT

 <img width="1858" height="862" alt="Image" src="https://github.com/user-attachments/assets/a16e88e2-d530-4fbf-a774-5b997c0b54b2" />

-And since the app is available on mobile and desktop, you can literally learn anytime, anywhere.
-Whether you’re commuting, waiting in line, or relaxing at home, a quick quiz session can make your free time both fun and productive.
+.